At a glance

 Most of the appointment time is taken up with preparation and counselling, allowing you time to ask the consultant any questions and to sign a consent form which will be fully explained to you.
 The actual chorion villus sampling only takes one or two minutes and is usually completed before you realise it.

 During the CVS the consultant will pass a fine needle through your tummy into the placental tissue on the outside of your pregnancy sac.
 A local anaesthetic is applied before the needle is inserted to ensure there is minimum discomfort.
 The doctor will draw up a tiny sample of your developing placenta using a syringe.

 Although the procedure sounds frightening, in reality it is usually very straightforward and is performed under continuous ultrasound vision to avoid any threat to your baby.
 Before the procedure we will need confirmation of your blood group, if you are Rhesus Negative we will need to give you an injection of Anti-D once the CVS has been performed.
 This injection carries an additional charge.

 Position of placenta

-In 5% of patients we are unable to perform a CVS due to the position of the placenta.
+In 5% of patients we are unable to perform a CVS due to the position of the placenta and/or internal organs.
 The only solution is to wait until at least 16 weeks gestation when an amniocentesis can be performed.

 If you wish, we can also perform a 100% accurate gender identification during the CVS procedure.
 There is no additional charge for this service.